codingnas/codingnas/README.md

 # Hi, I'm Nasra!

 - :octocat: I am currently working on my portfolio.
-- :seedling: I'm a Coventry based fullstack developer.
+- :seedling: I am a Coventry based full-stack developer.
-- :woman_technologist: I'm currently at the School Of Code bootcamp 12.
+- :woman_technologist: I recently graduated from the School Of Code bootcamp 12.
 - :stars: Fun fact: I used to work in a lab as a Scientist :lab_coat:!

 # Tech Stack